-PAAC is a community for socially, politically, and theologically progressive Asian American Christians (of East, Southeast, and South Asian descent, as well as Pacific Islanders and Native Hawaiians) to support each other and talk about faith, identity, and current events.
-It is an LGBT-affirming, feminist, justice-oriented, anti-racist space that welcomes a wide range of theologies.
+PAAC is a community for socially, politically, and theologically progressive Asian American Christians (of East, Southeast, South, and West Asian descent, as well as Pacific Islanders and Native Hawaiians) to support each other and talk about faith, identity, and current events.
+It is an LGBT-affirming, feminist, justice-oriented, anti-racist space that holds a wide range of theologies.